umputun/spot/site/docs/index.md

 - `local`: if set to `true` the command will be executed on the local host (the one running the `spot` command) instead of the remote host(s).
 - `sudo`: if set to `true` the command will be executed with `sudo` privileges.
 This option is not supported for `sync` command type but can be used with any other command type.
 - `only_on`: allows to set a list of host names or addresses where the command will be executed.
 For example, `only_on: [host1, host2]` will execute a command on `host1` and `host2` only.
 This option also supports reversed conditions, so if a user wants to execute a command on all hosts except some, `!` prefix can be used.
 For example, `only_on: [!host1, !host2]` will execute a command on all hosts except `host1` and `host2`.
-- `cond`: defines a condition for the command to be executed.
-The condition is a valid shell command that will be executed on the remote host(s) and if it returns 0, the primary command will be executed.
-For example, `cond: "test -f /tmp/foo"` will execute the primary script command only if the file `/tmp/foo` exists.
-The condition can be reversed by adding `!` prefix, i.e. `! test -f /tmp/foo` will pass only if the file `/tmp/foo` doesn't exist.
-Please note that `cond` option is supported for `script` command type only.

 example setting `ignore_errors`, `no_auto` and `only_on` options: